PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

 - Hiding in the clubhouse because they don't want to look at the sky and end up costing the author more commissions?
 (Joke about the commissioned chapter artwork obv)

 ## Chapter 16
+- Sunset Shimmer comes back to Equestria and asks if anyone else noticed the story is going to end in half a day
+- "Yeah, we noticed!"

+## Chapter 15hr
+- Twilight has assembled the elements of harmony and they all try to stop the story from exploding.
+It doesn't work.
+Panic!

+## Chapter 14
 - Ponyville events?
 - Holiday?
 - Wedding?